cmilsor245/bases_de_datos/tema4/ej2/020402_millan_soria_christian.md

 <img src="img/quiz1/ej5.png">

-Muestra el nombre y el area (multiplicada por 2) de aquellos países cuya población sea igual a 64000.
+<p>Muestra el nombre y el area (multiplicada por 2) de aquellos países cuya población sea igual a 64000.</p>

 <p><b>6.
 Select the code that would show the countries with an area larger than 50000 and a population smaller than 10000000.</b></p>